stencila/stencila/rust/schema-gen/README.md

   - [x] JSON Schema: [`src/json_schema.rs`](src/json_schema.rs)

+## Development

-## Adding a new type of generated output
+To add a new type of generated output:

 - Add a new module with a `impl Schemas` which adds the necessary methods to generate whatever you want to generate (see existing modules as examples)